 Useful apps for hearing loss

 Every day technology is growing and improving to be the best it’s ever been.
-Listed below are some apps for both iPhones and iPads that focus on helping those who are deaf or hard of hearing to communicate, network and enjoy entertainment.
-Hearing Link volunteer Hollie Wicks reviews some of them…
+Listed below are some of the more popular apps for both iPhones and iPads that focus on helping those who are deaf or hard of hearing to communicate, network and enjoy entertainment.

 This app enables you to learn British Sign Language on the go.
 Within the app is a library stored with over 4000 signs which you can search through using the predictive search engine.
 The app will also automatically keep a list of your recently viewed signs for repeat access.

 Relevance I’d rate this app 9/10 on relevance as not all people with hearing loss need to sign.

 Usefulness I found this rather useful although I don’t need to know sign language I think I could easily learn with this app.
 So I hope others do too.

 Cost FREE from app centre and mobile sign.